VyZX: Formal Verification of a Graphical Quantum Language: Verifying a Complete Equational Theory

+The idea behind ``only connectivity matters'' is that we can arbitrarily deform a diagram without changing its semantics.
+The ability to deform diagrams is nicely generated by a small set of axioms~\cite[Section 2.2]{jeandel2018complete}.
+Of the ``only connectivity matters'' rules given by Jeandel et al., one significant rule allows the free conversion between inputs and outputs.
+We provide wrapping lemmas like the one shown in \Cref{fig:vizx-wrap-over} (as a string diagram in \Cref{fig:ocm-rules}) to make this possible within our block structure.
+Likewise, the yanking equations (see \Cref{fig:vizx-yank} and \Cref{fig:ocm-rules}) allow us to remove redundant cups and caps from our diagrams.
+By proving the lemmas given by Jeandel et al., we encapsulate ``only connectivity matters'' directly rather than assuming it by using a datatype (such as an adjacency matrix) that only explicitly encodes connection information.

-\paragraph{Spider fusion}
+\subsubsection{Spider fusion}

 Spider fusion is perhaps the most interesting and important rule in the \zxcalc.
 We implement it in \vyzx by explicitly encoding the number of inputs and outputs of each spider and the connections between the two spiders.
 Notice that the dimensions in \Cref{fig:vizx-spider-fusion} across the cast are \coqe{top + (1 + mid) + bot} and \coqe{top + (1 + mid + bot)} respectively.
 To unify this discrepancy, we must cast (see \Cref{sec:vyzx-diags}) one side of the composition.
 This rule also highlights that we can express \vyzx rules in multiple ways.
 For example, we assume that the left node in the fusion expression is above the wires and the right node is below the wires.
 There are, however, many combinations of different locations for the rules.
 Further, we could cast either the left or right side.
-Later, in \Cref{sec:proof-eng}, we discuss the proof engineering techniques to deal with such structural challenges.
+For the interested reader, in \Cref{sec:prf-structural-example}, we show the proof engineering implications to deal with such structural challenges.

-\paragraph{Self-loop removal}
+\subsubsection{Self-loop removal}

 \Cref{fig:vizx-self-loop} shows self-loop removal in \vyzx.
 We express self-loop removal with the restriction that the self-loop has come from a given spider's top inputs/outputs.
 However, using swaps constructors, we can swap any output of a spider to become the uppermost.
 We can then remove swaps fully connected to a spider using other lemmas.